jeremiah-c-leary/vhdl-style-guide/docs/index_subtype_definition_rules.rst

 |phase_6| |error| |case| |case_keyword|

-This rule checks the **range** keyword in index subtype definitions have the proper case.
+This rule checks the **range** keyword in index subtype definitions has the proper case.

 |configuring_uppercase_and_lowercase_rules_link|